-For children transitioning from Year 2 to East Preston Junior School or another school, the Inclusion Coordinator will liaise with the new school regarding the SEN of the children who are to transfer.
+Transition arrangements from Year 2 to East Preston Junior School or another school, the Inclusion Coordinator will liaise with the new school regarding the SEND of the children who are to transfer.
 The Inclusion Coordinator ensures that relevant information is passed on, so appropriate interventions or support are in place for the start of Year 3.